 (Please read legal disclaimer at the bottom)

 There are many options for reporting abuse depending who the perpetrator is or where the abuse took place.
 I suggest reporting any and all questionable behavior, boundary crossing, observed abuse, disclosed abuse, and suspicious behavior.
 You do not have to have evidence to report any abuse you suspect or experience yourself.
 Your only job is to report that you suspect abuse.
 The authorities will then do an investigation of their own and determine if a crime has been committed.

 It is extremely important that you report abuse of any and all kind because there is rarely ever only one victim.
 Research shows that predators continue to abuse children until the day they die, with an average of 73 victims in their lifetime.
 By reporting you can literally save lives.
 In addition to that, without physical evidence, it is hard to get a conviction so other victims need other victims to report so that there is more than one person accusing the same predator.
 This is also why I suggest reporting to as many people as possible to create a paper trail.

 Before reporting take time to write down what happened so it is fresh in your mind.
 Try to remember all details, clothing everyone was wearing, surroundings, lighting, timing, sounds, smells, words that were spoken, etc. Date it and keep a copy of it.

-I suggest making the first reporting to the police.
+I suggest making the first report to the police.
 Call ahead and ask to speak to the detective in charge of sex crimes.
 If they do not connect you do some digging on their website and call that detective directly.
 Make an appointment for a time that is convenient for the victim.
 The victim has to make the report, the parents cannot do it for them.
 Sometimes, depending on the age, they may ask to speak to the minor alone.
 By law, the victim is allowed to have a victim advocate with them in the room.
 It is best if you can be prepared for this in advance.
 See our victim advocate services here.